skydive-project/skydive/README.md

 Skydive is SDN-agnostic but provides SDN drivers in order to enhance the topology and flows informations.

+## Key features

+* Captures network topology and flows
+* Full history of network topology and flows
+* Distributed
+* Ability to follow a flow along a path in the topology
+* Supports VMs and Containers infrastructure
+* Unified query language for topology and flows (Gremlin)
+* Web and command line interfaces
+* REST API
+* Easy to deploy (standalone executable)
+* Connectors to OpenStack, Docker, OpenContrail

 ## Quick start

+### Docker Compose

 To quick set up a working environment, [Docker Compose](https://docs.docker.com/compose/) can be used to automatically start an Elasticsearch container, a Skydive analyzer